 Irregular cleaning and long periods of stagnant water are the most common reasons for toilet bowl mold.
 Regular cleaning can easily solve this, and if you have a guest toilet, which is not used often, flush it once a week to replace the water.

-In some cases water containing high amounts of mineral deposits can be the culprit.
-These minerals can be food for fungi and cause hard to remove stains in the bowl as well as tank.
+In some cases, water containing high amounts of mineral deposits can be the culprit.
+These minerals can be food for fungi and cause hard to remove stains in the bowl as well as the tank.
 Unfortunately, there is not much that can be done about the quality of water supplied to the toilet, but what you can do is add Clorox tablets to the tank which will go a long way in deterring mold growth and use a hard stain remover for hard to remove mineral deposit stains.

 What you will need: We’ll be using vinegar to clean, so pour undiluted white vinegar into a spray bottle, 1 cup bleach and a toilet brush.

 1: Flush the toilet to get rid of the current mold and spore infested water inside the bowl.
 Wait for the bowl to refill.